-Year end Year ended December 31, 2022 2021 Share repurchases (millions of U.S. dollars) 1,282 1,400 Shares repurchased (number in millions) 11.9 12.8 Share repurchases - average price per share in U.S. dollars \$ 107.99 \$ 109.42
+Year ended December 31, 2023 2022 Share repurchases (millions of U.S. dollars) 1,079 1,282 Shares repurchased (number in millions) 8.6 11.9 Share repurchases - average price per share in U.S. dollars \$ 125.07 \$ 107.99

 Decisions regarding any future repurchases will depend on certain factors, such as market conditions, share price, and other opportunities to invest capital for growth.
 The Company may elect to suspend or discontinue share repurchases at any time, in accordance with applicable laws.
-From time to time when the Company does not possess material nonpublic information about itself or its securities, it may enter into an automatic share purchase plan with its broker to allow for the repurchase of shares at times when the Company ordinarily would not be active in the market due to its own internal trading blackout periods, insider trading rules or otherwise.
+From time to time when the Company does not possess material nonpublic information about itself or its securities, it may enter into a pre-defined plan with its broker to allow for the repurchase of shares at times when the Company ordinarily would not be active in the market due to its own internal trading blackout periods, insider trading rules or otherwise.
 Any such plans entered into with the Company's broker will be adopted in accordance with applicable Canadian securities laws and the requirements of Rule 10b5-1 under the U.S. Securities Exchange Act of 1934, as amended.
-The Company entered into such a plan with its broker on November 30, 2022.
-As a result, the Company recorded a \$718 million liability in "Other financial liabilities" within current liabilities as of December 31, 2022 with a corresponding amount recorded in equity in the consolidated statement of financial position (December 31, 2021 - nil).
+The Company entered into such a plan with its broker on December 28, 2023.
+As a result, the Company recorded a \$400 million liability in "Other financial liabilities" within current liabilities as of December 31, 2023 with a corresponding amount recorded in equity in the consolidated statement of financial position (December 31, 2022 - \$718 million).